5 Tips for Protecting Your Skin

 Hydrate

 We all know that drinking plenty of water every day is part and parcel of staying healthy.
 However, our skin needs it more than anything else.
-The moisture in our skin can deplete drastically when we don’t drink enough and you may suffer from dry skin or acne as a result.
-Instead of drinking more water, some people tend to turn to moisturizers.
-It’s a temporary fix and only results in your skin absorbing more chemicals, instead of getting the water it needs.
+The moisture in our skin can deplete drastically when we don’t drink enough and you may suffer from dry skin or acne.
+Increasing water consumption and taking a collagen supplement like Essential Skin Food can drastically improve the skin’s appearance, elasticity, and firmness.

 Go Natural

-There is so much we use on our skin in any given day, that we don’t really take notice of.
+There is so much we use on our skin on any given day, that we don’t really take notice of.
 From soaps to make-up and cleaning products, our skin takes on a lot.
-You may want to consider taking a more natural route when it comes to the products you use on a daily basis.
+You may want to consider taking a more natural route when it comes to the products you use daily.
 For example, why not do some research into the best natural hair products?
-Shampoo and conditioner isn’t just something that’s absorbed by your hair and scalp, as it often falls onto the rest of your body while you’re showering.
+Shampoo and conditioner aren’t just something that’s absorbed by your hair and scalp, as they often fall onto the rest of your body while you’re showering.

 Don’t Share